The Save Options tab holds all of the most frequently used settings. On this tab you can choose output type, color settings and file location.

 Advanced file naming options are available on the Filename Creator tab.

 By default this setting is enabled.
-TIFF Image Printer automatically inserts the appropriate file format extension of the new output file type.
-Disabling this settings means that, in addition to the output file extension, the file extension from the original print job filename will also be maintained in the output filename.
+TIFF Image Printer automatically appends the appropriate file format extension of the new output file type in addition to any original extension that was part of the print job document name.
+When enabled, this setting removes any extension from the print job document name.
+Disabling this setting means that, in addition to the output file extension, the file extension from the original print job document name will also be maintained in the output filename.

 By default this setting is enabled.
-Some applications precede the document name with the name of their product.
-Disabling this setting means that the product name from the print job will be maintained in the output filename.
+Some commonly used applications precede the print job document name with the name of their product and a hyphen (-).
+This option will remove the text up to the hyphen and a trailing space.
+It also looks for and removes the trailing text '- Notepad' from documents printed from Notepad.
+Disabling this setting means that the product name from the print job will be maintained in the output file name.

 File splitting is only available for multipaged file formats (ex.
 TIFF Multipaged)